plexguide/Sonarr-Hunter/README.md

   - When set to `true`, the web interface will be enabled on port 8988.
   - When set to `false`, the web interface will not start, saving resources.
   - Default is `true` for convenient monitoring.

+- **SKIP_FUTURE_EPISODES**
+  - When set to `true`, the script will skip processing episodes with future air dates.
+  - This helps avoid unnecessary searches for content that isn't available yet.
+  - Works for both missing episodes and quality upgrade processing.
+  - Default is `true` to optimize search efficiency.

+- **SKIP_SERIES_REFRESH**
+  - When set to `true`, the script will skip refreshing series metadata before searching.
+  - This can significantly reduce disk activity on your Sonarr server.
+  - Default is `false` to maintain compatibility with previous behavior.
+  - Set to `true` if you notice excessive disk activity during Huntarr cycles.

 - **COMMAND_WAIT_DELAY**
   - Certain operations like refreshing and searching happen asynchronously.